 Our authorized share capital consists of an unlimited number of preferred shares, issuable in series, and an unlimited number of common shares.
-As at December 31, 2013, no preferred shares and 46,576,132 common shares were issued and outstanding.
+As at December 31, 2014, no preferred shares and 93,836,258 common shares were issued and outstanding.
+All references to common shares and pricing information presented in this Annual Information Form have been adjusted to reflect the Company's two-for-one share split effective November 14, 2014.